myminseok/TanzuPlatformAssetKR/tap/install-tap/README.md

   ...
     username: "admin"
 ```
+please note that the replacement only affects to the only file with filename included 'TEMPLATE' such as tap-values-{profile}-1st-TEMPLATE.yml.

 ### Setup tapconfig file to point the TAP_ENV file path (00-set-tapconfig.sh)
 run following command to create enviroment setup.